IPvSean/masksfordocs/README.md

 # Slack chat room

 We live and work in the Raleigh - Durham - Chapel Hill metro area just like you.
-Please join us on Slack here to chat with us: [Join Slack](https://join.slack.com/t/masksfordocs/shared_invite/zt-dcwc740h-jZtGkDZl8NMGUKzgRXX56g)
+Please join us on Slack here to chat with us: [Join Slack](https://join.slack.com/t/masksfordocs/shared_invite/zt-e8439lwg-tY7rXI1ZwP7TO1jqseVP2A) (link updated May 8th, 2020)

 Please join the channel `#zlocal-us-nc-triangle`